dsc-courses/dsc10-2024-fa/resources.md

 ## Practice Exams

 Past exams and detailed solutions can be found at [practice.dsc10.com](https://practice.dsc10.com).
-Use this site to help you prepare for the midterm and final exam.
+Use this site to help you prepare for quizzes and exams.

 ## UC San Diego Links